GautamSharda/recursive-self-improvement/README.md

 ## Roadmap

 **Note: This is always subject to change.
-I used Claude to make one for now.**
+I used Claude to make one for now.
+PR's can deviate with justification.**

 Day 1: Baseline & Environment Questions